Frequently asked questions

 Q: Concerning the Garrard 301 and Garrard 401, which model is best?

 A: A valid inquiry, analog music aficionados often ask this question which remains a highly debatable forum topic with Garrard idler drive enthusiasts worldwide.
 In my personal experience, aesthetics notwithstanding, the sibling English made transcription designs share far more intrinsic character similarities than differences during playback.
 The typical consensus, often relayed by forum gossip, is that the Garrard 301 early Schedule I Grease and Schedule II Oil types circa 1954 - 1965 maintained slightly superior manufacturing consistency throughout their respective production years and were primarily meant for Mono playback, since Stereo LP record pressings were first commercially released circa late 1957 - early 1958, this last part seems logical by deduction.
 Subsequently, after a long successful production period, the enormously accomplished Garrard 301 officially retired, immediately thereafter, the Garrard 401 model circa 1965 - 1976 was announced as its replacement.
-Official documents and rumors indicate that the Garrard 401 featured minor enhancements over its predecessor, namely a slightly more "robust" ac induction motor with refined tolerances.
+Official documents and rumors indicate that the Garrard 401 featured minor enhancements over its predecessor, namely a slightly more "robust" ac induction motor with lower vibrations, refined tolerances and a cast iron magnetic shielded housing verses the Aluminum cast housing found on the Garrard 301.
 As historical folklore goes, Garrard Engineering Company initially suffered from minor 401 model factory quality control inconsistencies which were effectively ironed out by later production years.
 From solely an objective hands on perspective, my personal sentiment today after servicing hundreds of units retains both Garrard 301 and Garrard 401 sibling models are proven reliable and easily capable of delivering an immensely, musical and satisfying listening experience.
 Provided they are properly serviced, calibrated and maintained, the pair of English idler drives remain inherently brawny and suited to a multitude of music genres, shining with both Mono and Stereo recordings.

 Q: Can you describe your sales model?